looeee/blackthread.io/content/tutorials/1-getting-started.md

     at <anonymous>:1:1
 {{< /highlight >}}

-{:.paragraph-notice}
 Be warned that the console is a bit tricky when using Codepen - you need to highlight the preview pane before opening the console to get it to work correctly, otherwise, it will reference the main page and tell us that the file has not loaded correctly even when it has.
 The easiest way to do this is right click in the preview plane and click "inspect" to open the console, or use the built-in console (the button is in the bottom right of the Codepen page).

 ### The basic components of a three.js app

 Every three.js app (in fact, nearly every 3D app of any kind) will have the following basic components - a `renderer`, a `canvas`, a `scene` and a `camera`.
-For now, we'll just add these to our page with minimal explanation.
-We'll come back to them later to add detail.
+We'll now go through and add each in turn to our app.

 Turn your attention the `JS` pane in Codepen.
 It should currently be empty.
 Let's fix that.

 If you are writing an HTML file, open an empty `<script>` tag anywhere after the main three.js file was loaded, and put your code in there instead.
+From here on I'll be assuming that you are following in Codepen, but everything will be basically the same either way.

 #### The renderer